Events and festivals in Gjakova: International Poetry Meeting

 Poets from Gjakova led by Din Mehmeti (1932–2010) organized the first Meeting of the Poetry in November 1964, on the City Park, where works were read by poets including Din Mehmeti, Enver Gjerqeku, Ali Olloni, and Ganimete Nura.

 This led to the creation of the literary club Gjon Nikolle Kazazi on the 19 April 1966.
 The club organized a wider gathering to be held annually on 9 May.

 The 1968 edition coincided with the 500th anniversary of the death of Gjergj Kastrioti-Skenderbeu, a national figure and subject of many Albanian poems.

 Since 1983, Gjon Nikolle Kazazi decided to give a prize for the best poem, first won by "Esad Mekuli".

 The meeting was not held in 1989 due to cultural events being forbidden.
 During the years 1993–1995, the Meeting was displaced to Pristina, on the offices of the Kosovo Writers League, due to continued repression by Serbian institutions in Gjakova.
-The meeting returned to Gjakova from 1996–1997, but was suspended in 1998 due to war.
+The meeting returned to Gjakova from 1996 to 1997, but was suspended in 1998 due to war.
 Following the war, in 1999, the literary club resumed the meeting, held in the war ruins of Old Carshia in Gjakova.

 In 2011, it was decided that the main prize would be named in memory of Din Mehmeti, who died the previous year.

 The Meeting still continues, and it is the only one of this kind in an Albanian-speaking territory.
 In 2013, the main prize was won by an Israeli poet.
 2014 was its 50th jubilee anniversary.